The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The start of a new tax year might require some consideration as to NIC paid in the past and a look ahead to the future, depending on clients’ current circumstances.
 For example, deferral of Class 1 contributions might need to be applied for or an existing deferral renewed.

-Where an individual can demonstrate that he is paying more than the annual maximum of NIC (see below), it may be possible to apply for deferment.
+Where an individual can demonstrate that they are paying more than the annual maximum of NIC (see below), it may be possible to apply for deferment.

-From 2015/16 onwards, it is only possible to make an application for deferment of Class 1 NIC.
+It is only possible to make an application for deferment of Class 1 NIC.
 Prior to 2015/16, it was also possible to apply to defer Classes 2 and 4 NIC.
-This is because, with the collection of Class 2 NIC being within the Self Assessment Tax Return from 2015/16, Class 2 NIC is payable at the same time as Class 4
+This is because, with the collection of Class 2 NIC being within the self assessment tax return from 2015/16 onwards, Class 2 NIC is payable at a time when the Class 4 and Class 1 NIC liabilities for the year are known).
+This means that the annual maximum calculation is done via the self assessment tax return.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.